 2.1.
 Detection vs. Discrimination

 How do we detect and/or categorise something?
-Does one first detect something is there (e.g. ‘I saw something is there’) and then further categorize it to certain type (e.g. ‘The thing I saw is a car.’), or we know what it is immediately when we see something is there (e.g. ‘I saw a car there)?
+Does one first detect something is there (e.g. ‘I saw something is there’) and then further categorize it to certain type (e.g. ‘The thing I saw is a car.’), or do we know what it is immediately when we see something is there (e.g. ‘I saw a car there)?
 The level of independence of these two tasks has been the most commonly debated discussion regarding these two tasks (Mack and Palmeri 2010; Grill-Spector and Kanwisher 2005).
-This is an important consideration for wide range of research themes, as it affects the flexibility of using these two tasks in the investigation of other domains such as confidence formation.
-Researchers advocate the view that detection and discrimination are two process happen simultaneously.
+This is an important consideration for a wide range of research themes, as it affects the flexibility of using these two tasks in the investigation of other domains such as confidence formation.
+Researchers advocate the view that detection and discrimination are two process that happen simultaneously.

 On the other hand, Mack and Palmeri (2010) used a paradigm to assess the level of dependence of detection and discrimination at the basic-level (car vs. boats) and superordinate level (e.g. car vs. people).
 They found that detection and basic-level object categorisation is supported by single mechanism as their results revealed a dependence between the success for the detection task and the success for basic-level categorisation task.
 However, the success for one to correctly categorize a target at superordinate level is not dependent on the success at detection, which suggests distinctive mechanisms supporting detection and superordinate categorisation, thus again highlighting the importance of differentiating the two for future research.
-Findings from their research reflects the importance of distinguishing between different levels of stimuli, challenging the view of one underlying perceptual ability for, or at least strong dependence between detection and discrimination suggested previously by Grill-Spector and Kanwisher (2005).
+These findings reflect the importance of distinguishing between different levels of stimuli, challenging the view of one underlying perceptual ability for, or at least strong dependence between detection and discrimination suggested previously by Grill-Spector and Kanwisher (2005).

-A more prominent, and perhaps most elementary difference between detection and discrimination tasks is that the two alternative choices rely on asymmetrical sensory evidence for detection in contrast to symmetrical evidence for discrimination.
-In discrimination tasks sensory evidence is available for both alternative choices.
-On the other hand, in a detection task, virtually no sensory evidence is available for participants to make an absence decision, a feature that essentially makes up the definition of ‘absence’ in such tasks, in contrast to a present decision.
+A more prominent, and perhaps most elementary difference between detection and discrimination tasks is that in discrimination tasks sensory evidence is available for both alternative choices whereas, in detection, virtually no sensory evidence is available for participants to make an absence decision.
+In other words, sensory evidence is asymmetric for detection but symmetric for discrimination.
 This makes the “absence” condition in detection tasks a particularly interesting case.

 Absence can be defined as ‘the nonexistence or lack of’.
 The question is then how our brain encodes something that is not there and translate it into sensory experience which is later used for decisions.
 The absence of a stimulus is traditionally thought to be coded by the brain as baseline activity in contrast to more robust firing of neurons in the presence of a stimulus.
 Contrariwise, when stimulus with strength on a continuing spectrum was shown, only those evoking activities beyond the threshold were considered to be perceived as present (Victor De Lafuente and Ranulfo Romo 2005).
 However, despite the lack of sensory evidence in absence conditions, recent evidence has suggested that neurons encode both stimulus absence and presence when dissociated from motor response (Katharina Merten and Andreas Nieder 2012).
 In their study, they found that prefrontal cortex (PFC) is recruited in rhesus monkeys during stimulus present trials as well as absence trials using single neuron recordings.